KrishMunot/awesome-startup/README.md

 - [Traction: A Startup Guide to Getting Customers](http://www.amazon.com/Traction-Startup-Guide-Getting-Customers-ebook/dp/B00N06Y2DW/)
 - [Zero to One by Peter Thiel](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296/ref=sr_1_1?ie=UTF8&qid=1540102964&sr=8-1&keywords=0+to+1) Notes on Startups, or How to Build the Future
 - [Hello, Startup](https://www.hello-startup.net/) - The "Hello, World" tutorial for building a startup
+* [Good to Great: Why Some Companies Make the Leap and Others Don't] (https://www.amazon.com/Good-Great-Some-Companies-Others/dp/0066620996) - Using tough benchmarks, Collins and his research team identified a set of elite companies that made the leap to great results and sustained those results for at least fifteen years.
+How great?
+After the leap, the good-to-great companies generated cumulative stock returns that beat the general stock market by an average of seven times in fifteen years, better than twice the results delivered by a composite index of the world's greatest companies, including Coca-Cola, Intel, General Electric, and Merck.

 # Videos and Courses